AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/execute-tests-selenoid.md

 ```csharp
 [Selenoid(BrowserType.Chrome, "77", Lifecycle.RestartEveryTime, recordVideo: true, enableVnc: true, saveSessionLogs: true)]
 ```
-To use BELLATRIX with Selenoid, you should use the **Selenoid** attribute instead of Browser. **Selenoid** has the same parameters as Browser but adds to additional ones- browser version, record video and save logs.
-As with the Browser attribute you can override the class behavior on Test level.
+To use BELLATRIX with Selenoid, you should use the **Selenoid** attribute instead of Browser. **Selenoid** has the same parameters as Browser but adds some additional ones; browser version, record video and save logs.
+As with the Browser attribute you can override the class behavior at the Test level.
 ```csharp
 [Test]
 [Selenoid(BrowserType.Chrome, "76", Lifecycle.RestartEveryTime, recordVideo: true, enableVnc: true,  saveSessionLogs: false)]